Tuesday, August 20, 2019

 Lisa LaBrecque, Sixth-grade reading teacher at Thornton Academy Middle School, Saco, Maine

-"Flahive's book explores a lesser-known episode from the later life of Theodore Roosevelt; she imbues the story, told from a perspective of a young girl growing up at the turn of the century, with humor and heart."
+"Flahive's book explores a lesser-known episode from the later life of Theodore Roosevelt; she imbues the story, told from her perspective of a young girl growing up at the turn of the century, with humor and heart."

 Heather G. Cole, Curator, Literary & Popular Culture Collections at John Hay Library, Brown University